HRithIkGowDA/HAIRSTYLE_CLASSIFICATION/README.md

 Instagram and additionally the date has been converted to different formats (`date_week`->non-iso number of the week, `date_month`  -> the month, `date_formated` ->full date dd/mm/YY) partly for use in prior analyses.
 Feel free to convert that variable in a way that suits your analysis.

-Additionally a classifier `influencer_flag` was added to each of the images which have more than 500 likes, flagging them as influencer posts.